spatialos/gdk-for-unity/docs/modules/build-system/build-hooks.md

 }
 ```

-> Ensure that your Editor assembly definition references `Improbable.Gdk.BuildSystem`.
+> In order to access `WorkerBuilder.CurrentContext`, you must ensure that your Editor assembly definition references `Improbable.Gdk.BuildSystem`.